curi0sity-sys/mattijs.id/README.md

 </ul>

  ## Final step:
  A Designer to make it a unified whole.
-CV, Blog, copmiler, zerosec- which just means adjusting the blog colours slightly to match the CV theme.
+CV, Blog, copmiler -  which just means adjusting the blog colours slightly to match the CV theme.
 Spellcheck on all websites.

 Once this outscales, increased hosting packages, then vps's, then cyso's kubernetes setup.
 I want a hosted environment with contact info instead of an american cloud.